visresearch/patchmix/README.md

 ### 3. Datasets

+Please set the root paths of dataset in the `*.py' configuration file under the directory: `./config/'.
  `CIFAR10`, `CIFAR100` datasets provided by `torchvision`.
 The root paths of data are set to `/path/to/dataset` .
 The root path of  `ImageNet-1K (ILSVRC2012)` is `/path/to/ILSVRC2012`